 We teach our singers a range of vocal, movement and music literacy skills that include music reading, theory, history and foreign languages.
 Concepts about music (melody, rhythm, harmony, and musical terminology) and musical skills (singing, sight reading, ear training, and dictation) are taught and reinforced during rehearsals.
 Solfege hand signs, tuning forks, and movement, among other techniques, are often utilized in our music education curriculum, and are taught through listening, singing, reading, writing, and analysis.

-Although music is the core of BCC programs, we also have developmental goals that are explored with the singers.
+Although music is the core of BCC programs, we also explore developmental goals with the singers.
 Through music education and performing, BCC singers learn important lessons of hard work, discipline, leadership, teamwork, poise, presentation, and communication.
 These traits focus on three pillars that all BCC singers learn as they grow through involvement our community and the world around them – respect, responsibility, and a love of learning.

 BCC is excited to announce 6 Weeks of Summer Programming in 2018!
 BCC SUMMER will dive into themes of environmental justice, social justice, and multiculturalism, connecting our children with new friends in song!